winston/cactus/README.md

     Cactus.expect(".header", "font-size").toEqual("24px");

-The `expect` method requires a tag name and an attribute, and the tag name should only resolve to one DOM element on the page.

-If the tag name resolves to an array of DOM elements, only the first one will be tested.
-See `expectEvery` otherwise.

-#### `expectEvery`

-    Cactus.expectEvery("p", "font-size").toEqual("12px");

-The `expectEvery` method requires a tag name and an attribute.
-All DOM elements that resolve to the tag name will be tested on.
+The `expect` method requires a tag name and an attribute.
+All elements that resolve to the tag name will be tested.

 ### Matchers